crdrisko/drychem/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please send a mail to drychem@fastmail.us when you found a security issue in DryChem, even when you are not 100% certain that it is actually a security issue.
+Please send a mail to drychem_support@emailengine.net when you found a security issue in DryChem, even when you are not 100% certain that it is actually a security issue.
 Typically, you will receive an answer within a day or even within a few hours.